 |Credits Attempted||Minimum GPA|

 Treatment of W, I, AU, F, and TR Grades:

 Students who do not achieve the levels of financial aid satisfactory academic progress listed in the chart above will be placed on financial aid warning by the Office of Financial Aid for the upcoming semester, and will be notified of this status in writing.
 Students placed on financial aid warning are eligible to receive federal aid during their financial aid warning semester.
 Such a student will be expected to achieve financial aid satisfactory academic progress by the end of the upcoming semester.
 If the student does, then federal financial aid may still be awarded for the next semester.
-If the student does not achieve financial aid satisfactory academic progress, then federal financial aid will be suspended for the next semester, and the student will need to secure other sources of funding outside the University.
+If the student does not achieve financial aid satisfactory academic progress, then federal financial aid will be suspended (financial aid suspension) for the next semester, and the student will need to secure other sources of funding outside the University.
 Students placed on financial aid suspension who wish to reestablish financial aid eligibility have one of two options: pay for the next term on your own and have your financial aid satisfactory academic status reevaluated after the completion of that term or submit an appeal to the Office of Financial Aid.

 In addition, please be aware that institutional and state financial aid may be suspended as well.
 If it is determined that a student is not eligible for federal/state aid, but is still eligible for institutional aid, it is important to understand that the family is responsible for securing funding to replace the federal/state aid that was lost.
 If it is determined that a student is not eligible for either institutional or federal/state aid, then the family is responsible for securing funding to replace all aid that was lost.
 It is important to keep in mind that Bucknell University institutional financial aid is limited to eight semesters.
 Federal guidelines stipulate that federal aid may be awarded for a maximum of twelve semesters.